- SaaS development costs depend on project requirements and range from $50,000 to $500,000.

 Costs of Building the Back-end for a SaaS Platform

-As was mentioned above, the complex back-end of a SaaS app requires creating it from scratch.
-This method is much more expensive, but you should use it only in exceptional cases.
+We’ve already said that the complex back-end of a SaaS app requires creating it from scratch using progressive backend frameworks.
+Note that it is much more expensive, but you should use it only in exceptional cases.
 A much more typical and cheaper way is to provide a back-end via APIs.
 Considering that the back-end creates the necessary data structure and security, it cannot be skipped.

-The average back-end development price is between $20 and $100 per hour or more, depending on the complexity of the functions.
+The average back-end development price is between $30 and $50 per hour or more, depending on the complexity of the functions.
 The approximate time it will take to deal with all stages might be more than 20 weeks.
-Read about How to hire backend developers.
+You should choose whether to hire backend developers for your team or outsource them from a reliable vendor.

 |Implemented feature||Approximate time||Hourly rate range||Average cost|

-If you have successfully developed and launched your SaaS app, it’s still not over.
-To calculate the cost to build a SaaS app, you need to go even further.
-Any SaaS product is set to work for a wide target audience.
+If you have successfully developed and launched your SaaS app, your journey is not over yet.
+To calculate the cost to build SaaS app, you need to go even further.
+Any SaaS product is set to work for a broad target audience.
 So it requires constant updates, fixing bugs, improvements, and adding new features to stay relevant and satisfy users’ needs.
-Continue working with your development team to get professional support and maintenance of your SaaS app.
+Continue working with your engineering team to get professional support and maintenance of your SaaS app.

-Hiring a professional project manager and a good team for the further development of your project is critical.
+Hiring an experienced project manager and a good team for the further development of your project is critical.
 Your product doesn’t exist just to survive.
 It has to evolve to help people and be competitive in the market.
 It means that promotional campaigns and marketing will require investments as well.

 Some of the additional SaaS app development costs will be related to legal licensing, subscription, and more, depending on your product’s nature.